 You could let them know that they can get a good risk assessment done.
 Please note that it is not good practice for the client’s therapist to be the person who assesses risk.
 This full risk assessment is a complex and detailed document, which is prepared by someone who has had specialist training in this kind of risk assessment and report writing.
 They usually cost the client several thousand pounds.
 One person who writes these is Terri Van Leeson www.pathwayps.co.uk/associates/dr-terri-van-leeson.html.
 The client can arrange for a risk assessment to be written.

-For your reference / letter - It is good practice to ask the client sign a consent and disclaimer form for you to release the report.
+For your reference / letter - It is good practice to ask the client to sign a consent and disclaimer form for you to release the report.
 Remind them that regardless of how the report is commissioned, your duty is to public protection and the Court, and that your role is independent (in line with the standards and practice of BACP if you are a BACP member)

 One therapist says, “I go through the report with them in session to make sure they are happy with what I am saying because I will be very honest about whether I think they are resistant to taking responsibility or not.”